jonas-fan/big-number/README.md

 # bigint
 [![Build Status](https://travis-ci.org/jonas-fan/bigint.svg)](https://travis-ci.org/jonas-fan/bigint)

+(This project is not done yet)

-An implementation of big integer in C++
+An implementation of big integer in C++.

 ## Usage
 ```cpp